sez11a/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

     * `configuration.json`(optional): a JSON file that defines the Fragment's configuration.
 See [Adding Configuration Options to Fragments](./adding-configuration-options-to-fragments.md) for more information.

-    * `fragment.json`: a text file that describes the Fragment with this format:
+    * `fragment.json`: a text file that describes the Fragment.

         ```json
         {